9.1 – The Bullion Twins

 9.2 – The Silver Basics

 Silver has applications in industrial fabrication, photography, fashion, electrical, and electronics industries.
 Hence, there is always a demand for silver.
-In fact the recent survey from ‘‘The Silver Institute’ in the United States suggests that the global silver demand stands at 1170.5 million ounces.
+In fact, the recent survey from ‘‘The Silver Institute’ in the United States suggests that the global silver demand stands at 1170.5 million ounces.
 Historically, the demand for silver has grown at roughly 2.5% year on year.
-Out of the total global demand, bulk of it comes from industrial fabrication and manufacturing.
-This directly suggests that the price of silver is kind of influenced by growth of manufacturing and industrial economies such as China and, to some extent, India.
+Out of the total global demand, the bulk of it comes from industrial fabrication and manufacturing.
+This directly suggests that the price of silver is influenced by the growth of manufacturing and industrial economies such as China and, to some extent, India.

 On the supply side, global mining production along with scarp and sovereign sales stands at 1040.6 million ounces, clearly indicating that silver as a commodity is under slight deficit.
-The supply has not really improved over the years; in fact the data suggests that the growth in supply has just been about 1.4%.
+The supply has not really improved over the years; in fact, the data suggest that supply growth has just been about 1.4%.

 You can read the complete survey report.